doctor-g/cs-concentrations/proposal.md

 ## Game Design and Development Concentration

 Core + 15&ndash;21 required hours + 9 elective hours

+### Learning Objectives

+In addition to the core learning objectives, students completing this concentration will be able to:

+* Describe, justify, plan, and execute a user-centered design process for creating original interactive media

+* Explain and use contemporary tools of game software and asset production

+* Collaborate on an interdisciplinary team to create an original videogame in an authentic modern studio environment, using contemporary best practices and industrial-strength tools and techniques

+TODO: Describe how this will be assessed for these students through 490, 499, or games-related capstone.

 ### Required (12&ndash;18 credit hours)